August 27, 2021

 Life settlements are available to certain life insurance policyowners based on different eligibility criteria.
 While not everyone qualifies for a life settlement, many people do – even healthy policyowners.
 It is free to find out if you qualify and to learn how much you could get by selling your life insurance policy.

-It takes less than 5 minutes to learn if you might qualify.
+It takes less than 5 minutes to get your free estimate and learn if you might qualify.

 With traditional life settlements, a person needs to be at least 65 years old (although if you are 75 or older, you’re more likely to qualify), have a policy with a death benefit of at least $100,000, and have experienced a change in health since the policy was issued (for example, being diagnosed with cancer, COPD, or heart disease).
 Sometimes individuals under age 65 can qualify if they have a severe health condition like advanced cancer or ALS.